rbrich/xcikit/README.md

 About
 -----

-Xcikit contains basic elements needed for creating 2D graphical applications and games.
+Xcikit contains basic elements needed for creating 2D graphical applications.
 The focus is on text rendering and closely related UI rendering.
-There is also a hidden gem - a fully featured programming language!
+Additional features are a custom scripting language and data serialization.

 With xcikit you can: